websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/filtering-collections-on-a-page.md

     The *Filter* drop-down menu appears when you have selected a compatible Collection.

-1. Choose a type of filter for the Fragment, *Keywords* or *Category*.
+1. Use the Filter menu to choose a type of filter for the Fragment, *Keywords* or *Category*.

-    If you choose the Keywords filter type, then Users can search for any keyword to filter the Collection by.
-If you choose the Category filter type, then the *Source* input field appears, and Users can select a category from the configured source to filter the Collection by.
+    If you choose the *Keywords* filter type, then Users can search for any keyword to filter the Collection by.
+If you choose the *Category* filter type, then the *Source* input field appears to configure the selection of categories Users can choose from.

-1. If you chose the Category filter type, then click on the Source input field, and use the popup menu to choose the source of categories for Users to choose from.
+1. If you chose the Category filter type, then click on the Source input field, and use the popup dialog to choose the source of categories for Users to choose from.

     ![Select the vocabulary or category that contains the desired category selection.](./filtering-collections-on-a-page/images/02.png)